-Litchi, scientifically known as Litchichinensis Sonn, is a delectable sub-tropical fruit cherished for its juicy, succulent flesh.
-Belonging to the Sapindaceae family and Nepholea subfamily, it thrives in regions with warm climates.
-Litchi trees typically feature a sturdy, short trunk with bark ranging in color from brown to grey.
+Litchichinensis Sonn, is a delectable sub-tropical fruit cherished for its juicy, succulent flesh.
+Belonging to the Sapindaceae family and Nepholea subfamily, it thrives under warm subtropical climates.
+Litchi trees typically feature a sturdy, short trunk with bark ranging from brown to grey in color.
 There are two main species of litchi: Litchiphilippinensis and Litchichinensis.
 Litchiphilippinensis, found in the wild in the Philippines, adds to the diversity of this fruit.
-Litchi cultivation is widespread, with significant production in countries such as China, India, Vietnam, Thailand, Bangladesh, Indonesia, the Philippines, Nepal, South Africa, Australia, and the USA.
+Litchi cultivation is widespread, with significant production in countries such as China, India, Vietnam, Thailand, Bangladesh, Indonesia, The Philippines, Nepal, South Africa, Australia, and the USA.
 The fruit itself is characterized by its diminutive size and varying shapes, ranging from conical to heart-shaped or spherical, and is distinguished by its vibrant red hue.
 Upon peeling away the skin, one uncovers the edible portion-a creamy, translucent pulp enveloping a glossy, brown seed at its center.
 This combination of sweetness and texture makes litchi a highly sought-after delicacy world-wide.

-List 1 :Chronology of Litchi Fruit Evolution and Cultural Significance
+TABLE 1: Chronology of Litchi Fruit Evolution and Cultural Significance

 Han Dynasty, 140 to Litchi is mentioned in the literature for the first time during the 86 B.C.
 Han Dynasty.
-First published work A Chinese scholar publishes the first work exclusively focused on on litchi culture e litchi culture and varieties.
+First published work A Chinese scholar publishes the first work exclusively focused on on litchi culture litchi culture and varieties.
 (1056 A.D.)
 Monograph on litchi Ts'ai Hsiang writes the world's first publication entirely devoted (1059 A.D.) to litchi.

-Eight monographs monographs Scholarly interest in litchi increases with the publication of eigh on litchi published monographs.
+Eight monographs Scholarly interest in litchi increases with the publication of eight on litchi published monographs.
 (1826) Litchi as a Tribute Historical records suggest litchis were sent as tribute around 200 B.C.
 Tang Dynasty Litchi becomes the favorite fruit of Emperor Li Longji and his favored concubine, Yang Yuhuan.
-Song Dynasty (960- Litchi sees high demand, according to Cai Xiang's Treatise on 1279): Litchi.
+Song Dynasty (960- Litchi sees high demand, according to Cai Xiang's 1279): Litchi.
 First Century: Litchis become highly prized, leading to the establishment of special courier services for quick delivery.
-Fifth Century: A Chinese emperor sends runners over a long distance 800 miles to obtain litchis for his beloved from south china region.
+Fifth Century: A Chinese emperor sends runners over a long distance 800 miles to obtain litchis for his beloved from South China region.